Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Introduction

 \subsection{Unit Commitment Problem}

-To ensure secure and reliable power system operation, the system operator implements unit commitment (UC) in day ahead to decide the online status of the generators that minimizes production costs while ensuring supply and demand balance, given energy forecasts and various operational constraints.
-The problem can be mathematically formulated as a mixed-integer programming (MIP) problem \cite{Nasri2016NetworkConstrainedAC}, which is NP-hard \cite{Colonetti2020CombiningLR}.
-The complexity and computational burden of UC poses significant challenges to classic computational methods.
+\IEEEPARstart{A}{S} the penetration of renewable energy continues to increase, how to efficiently handle the uncertainties associated with these resources in the system operation remains an open question \cite{bellizio2023transition}.
+To ensure secure and reliable operation, the system operator implements unit commitment (UC) in day ahead to decide the online status of the generators that minimizes production costs while ensuring supply and demand balance, given energy forecasts and various operational constraints.
+The problem can be mathematically formulated as a mixed-integer programming (MIP) problem \cite{Nasri2016NetworkConstrainedAC}, which is NP-hard \cite{Colonetti2020CombiningLR} and poses significant challenges to classic computational methods.

 Depending on different treatments of uncertainties, UC can be classified into deterministic, robust, and stochastic UC.
-In deterministic UC models, parameters such as load demand are assumed to be precisely known, excluding the representation of uncertainty and resulting in a relatively smaller problem scale.
-Unlike deterministic models, the robust \cite{Velloso2020TwoStageRUC,Xiong2023MultistageRD,Lorca2017MultistageRUC} and stochastic \cite{Zhang2017ChanceConstrainedTUC,Huang2014TwostageSUC,Asensio2016StochasticUC} UC problems offer a more detailed and realistic representation of power system operations by explicitly accounting for uncertainties through the introduction of random variables \cite{teng2016stochastic}.
+In deterministic UC models, parameters such as load demand and renewable generation are assumed to be precisely known, resulting in a relatively smaller scale problem.
+Unlike deterministic models, the robust \cite{Velloso2020TwoStageRUC,Xiong2023MultistageRD,Lorca2017MultistageRUC} and stochastic \cite{Zhang2017ChanceConstrainedTUC,Huang2014TwostageSUC,Asensio2016StochasticUC} UC problems explicitly account for uncertainties as random variables \cite{teng2016stochastic}.
 In SUC, uncertainty is modeled using probabilistic methods by generating a representative set of scenarios through sampling.
-However, achieving a reliable and feasible solution may require a large number of scenarios, significantly increasing computational complexity.
+However, achieving a representative and feasible solution may require a large number of scenarios, significantly increasing computational complexity.
 Multi-block Alternating Direction Method of Multipliers (ADMM) and Benders Decomposition (BD) are two algorithms that can efficiently reduce the problem size and allow parallel processing.
 However, dealing with large numbers of integer variables and scenarios is still challenging for a real-time application.